Fast, secure, risk-free booking guaranteed.

 Become one of the few to have skied on the base of the globe

-Witness gentoo penguin rookeries, whales, seals, seabirds and other rarely-seen animals
+Witness gentoo penguin rookeries, whales, seals, and seabirds

 Expand your backcountry skiing horizons, spend 13 days en route to Antarctica, and experience the backcountry like you never have before!
 This enticing adventure poses a unique combination of backcountry skiing on epic ski lines and descents and exploring the breathtaking formations that the seventh continent offers.
 Lose yourself in phenomenal skiing on quality snowpack, witness some unique animals, discover the icy environment and marvel at the far-stretching icy vistas throughout the whole adventure.

 On the first day of this electrifying adventure, you’ll arrive in Ushuaia, Argentina, the world’s southernmost city, and spend the night in a shared hotel accommodation.